 Future for Rare campaign

-The Future for Rare campaign is being coordinated by Genetic Alliance UK to inform what the future of rare conditions policy in the UK should look like.
+The Future for Rare campaign is being coordinated by Genetic Alliance UK to inform what the future of rare conditions policy in the UK should look like after 2026 when the current UK Rare Diseases Framework ends.

 A policy is an official plan that sets out what the government will do and why.
 It guides decisions and helps make sure the right things get done.